Wireless Festival 2014: dancing in the rain to Bruno Mars and Outkast

 Someone who pulls off Rock with You a bit better than Thicke is Mars himself.
 He has just the right fullness to his voice to fill the song with the right vibes.
 And he has the moves!
 Mars is a natural at dancing, the girls in the crowd swooning.
 Synced dance routines with his lively onstage team and pyrotechnics frame what in the end is a great performance, and when the cavalcade of hits finally peters, he bids farewell to Finsbury Park, rounding off Wireless for this year.

-For further information about the Wireless Festival 2014 visit here.
+For further information about Wireless Festival 2014 visit the festival’s website here.